yuxshao/learn-gamedev/Introduction to Game Development.md

 Games are very much governed by states, and at each level, too.
 On a high level, your game may have room states, being in a menu at one point, a level at another, and the credits at yet another time.
 On the finest scale, any instant in the game can be represented by the value of all the variables in all the objects and rest of the memory of the game, making up the save state of the game.
 In the platformer tutorial earlier, we tried to make sure the player would never reach an invalid state where he overlapped with an object, and it helped us reason through how to program his movement.

+> ##### Sidenote
+> A more theoretical way to put it is to think of games as *finite state machines*, which are mathematical objects that have a set of states, as well as a ruleset, or *transition function*, that defines how states change into other states given some input.
+For example, a player might have a jumping, standing, and walking state; to change, or transition, from standing to jumping, you could press the jump button, and to change from jumping to standing, you could touch the ground.

 In this tutorial we'll be looking a little more closely at how Game Maker manages complexity using rooms as states, and how we can use states at a smaller level.
 Start with either your platformer project, or use the completed platformer project (the last platformer checkpoint).

 <a href="#top" class="top" id="rooms-in-GM">Top</a>